 Collaboration is the heart of how my team and I take bold steps every day to connect employees to each other, transforming workforces and the future of work itself.
 Delighting employees and customers is central to Cisco Webex, what we do and why we do it.

-Shaping the Future with Employee Experience
+Shaping the Future of Employee Experience with Cisco and Microsoft

 Our digital workplaces are more innovative and agile than ever before.
 People are at the forefront of shaping the way work is performed and they need the right collaboration technologies to get work done even faster.
 These tools must work seamlessly together to really be impactful in enabling teamwork that leads to better results, higher productivity, and engaged employees.

 Today Microsoft and Cisco are announcing a partnership that enables Cisco’s Webex video devices to connect to the Microsoft Teams meeting services in multiple ways.
 First, Cisco Webex will introduce an interop solution that will be certified as a Microsoft Cloud Video Interop (CVI) offering to allow Cisco Webex Room devices and SIP video conferencing devices to join Microsoft Teams meetings with a reliable interop experience.

 Frictionless Collaboration in Multivendor Environments